loning/the-math/docs/collapse-realizable-conjectures/part-01-measure-size-collapse/index.md

 ## Overview

-The measure-theoretic paradoxes that puzzled 20th century mathematics arise from attempting to impose static, unconscious structure on inherently dynamic, conscious phenomena.
+The measure-theoretic paradoxes that puzzled 20th century mathematics arise from attempting to impose static, unconscious structure on inherently dynamic, observing phenomena.
 Through collapse dynamics, we see:

 - **Size is observer-dependent**: What appears small from one perspective may be large from another
 - **Measurability requires stability**: Only patterns that observer can stably observe become measurable